appindesign/M-Time-Series/readme.md

 - `interval` The function needs to be told the duration of the interval between co-ordinates.
 - `end` Finally, it needs to be told the number of co-ordinates to include.
 The number of co-ordinates is given directly as a number, or by giving the last co-ordinate to include.
 The option to give the last co-ordinate makes this function a generalisation of the List.x functions (e.g. List.DateTimes) - they only support giving a number.

-*Return* The function returns a single-column table of the same type as the `start` parameter.
-The column title is determined by the type of the `start` parameter.
+*Return* The function returns a single-column table.
+The column type is the type of the `start` parameter.
+The column title is the type of the `start` parameter.

 ## Timeline and Timestamp Enrichment
 ### fnM